Zhengsh123/Zhengsh123.github.io/_pages/about.md

 Shenghe Zheng is a second-year master degree candidate at the Department of Computer Science, Harbin Institute of Technology, fortunately advised by [Prof.Hongzhi Wang]( http://homepage.hit.edu.cn/wang).
 Previously, Shenghe Zheng obtained his Bachelor’s degree from Harbin Institute of Technology in June 2023.

-His current research interests lie in Efficient AI, Neural Architecture Search(NAS), and Graph Neural Network(GNN).
+His current research interests lie in Large Language Models, Multimodal Models, Efficient AI, and Neural Architecture Search(NAS).
+Currently, he is interning at the Shanghai AI Lab, conducting research related to large language models under the guidance of Dr. Peng Ye, and collaborating closely with [Dr. Ganqu Cui](https://cgq15.github.io/).
 If you are seeking any form of academic cooperation, please feel free to email at [shenghez.zheng@gmail.com](shenghez.zheng@gmail.com).

 # 📖 Educations
 - *2023.08 - now*, Master Candidate in Computer Science, **Harbin Institute of Technology**.